Linux Vs Windows ⚔️ Feature Comparison

 Since hundreds of Linux distros are in active development and they are open source, the community is big.
 All newcomers can find help on any of the Linux forums.
 If you are stuck somewhere in your development process or need help in your coding process, just Google it.
 You can find several Linux based helpful resources.

 ⏳ How to install and use a Linux distro

 There are many ways to install and use.
-A few ways to install Ubuntu (a popular Linux distro) are mentioned below:
+A few ways to install Ubuntu (a popular Linux distro):

 - You can download Ubuntu and freshly install on your system.
 Also, google it and you will find several free resources on how to install this OS.

 - Install Ubuntu alongside Windows 10 dual boot